SmokinCaterpillar/pypet/doc/source/tutorial.rst

         # And finally we return the estimate of the firing rate
-        return len(spiketimes) / float(traj.par.simulation.duration) *1000
+        return len(spiketimes) / float(traj.par.simulation.duration) * 1000
         # *1000 since we have defined duration in terms of milliseconds

 Our function has to accept at least one argument and this is our ``traj`` container.
-To be precise here the ``traj`` variable here refers no longer to the full :class:`~pypet.trajectory.Trajectory` but is a :class:`~pypet.trajectory.SingleRun` container instead.
-The differences are rather small.
-This type of container has a little less functionality than a full :class:`~pypet.trajectory.Trajectory` and all explored parameters are set to the values for a particular run.
+During the execution of our simulation function the *trajectory* will contain just one parameter setting out of our 303 different ones from above.
-For simplicity, I will stick to the variable name ``traj`` here.
+The *environment* will make sure that our function is called with each of our parameter choices once.

-For instance, if we currently execute the second run (aka `run_00000001`) all parameters will contain their default values, except ``tau_ref`` and ``I``, they will be set to 5.0 and 0.02, respectively.
+For instance, if we currently execute the second run (aka `run_00000001`) all parameters will contain their default values, except ``tau_ref`` and ``I``, they will be set to 5.0 and 0.01, respectively.

 Let's take a look at the first few instructions